mu373/paypaycard-fetcher/README.md

 docker-compose exec app python get-paypay-card-data.py --month 202202

 # Import diffs to MoneyForward
+# --slack option will enable notification to Slack
-docker-compose exec app python compare.py --month 202202 --delete-old-file
+docker-compose exec app python compare.py --month 202202 --delete-old-file --slack

 # Or, run two commands at once
 # Month will automatically be decided based on current date (see code for details)